 Fact: This is not the case.

 As with any state secondary school, UTC Sheffield is inspected by Ofsted and our City Centre campus is graded ‘good’.
-Our Olympic Legacy Park campus has not been inspected yet, because it opened more recently in September 2016.

 It is true that we have faced some challenges with the government’s Progress 8 score, which we have addressed.
 Progress 8 measures a small number of core academic subjects known as the English Baccalaureate.
 Although these are offered at the UTC, the majority of our students do not choose to study all of these subjects.
 Their focus is those academic subjects that complement our advanced engineering and creative and digital technical specialisms, such as English, maths and science rather than languages, history and geography.

 Even though UTCs are not required by the government to offer all of the English Baccalaureate subjects, because of our technical focus, we are still measured against it – which provides a distorted picture.
 Also, some of the technical subjects that our students complete do not qualify for inclusion in the government’s performance table and our learners receive a zero score, even though they achieve strongly in those specialisms which are highly valued by employers.

 Finally, the UTC has less time to influence students’ progress scores, which are measured over five years from the end of primary school.
 Young people have joined us at the age of 14 not at aged 11, as is the case with traditional schools.
 Yet their educational experience for the three years prior to joining us counts on their final score, even though they have attended a different school for three fifths of the time they are measured.

 We have taken all of this into account and reviewed our curriculum, so that current Year 10 and Year 11 students are being offered qualifications more compatible with the Progress 8 suite of qualifications.
 Current progress tracking shows the positive effect of these changes to ensure high levels of academic achievement to meet the demands of the government measures and secure the most competitive destinations.